Our Outlook for the Media Sector

 Time Warner (TWX)

 Time Warner controls some of the most prominent assets in media, including Time Warner Cable, Warner Bros., HBO, AOL, and Time Inc. Most of these businesses are leaders in their respective industries and possess formidable competitive advantages.
 Although Time Warner's "old" media assets--film, television, and print--may not have high growth prospects, they do provide the company with generous amounts of cash.
-With the influx of cash, Time Warner has invested in higher-growth areas including its cable operations, online publishing, and AOL's advertising platform.
+With the influx of cash, the company has invested in higher-growth areas including Time Warner Cable (TWC), online publishing, and AOL's advertising platform.

 If you'd like to track and analyze the stocks mentioned above, click here to create a watch list.
 Then simply click "continue," name your watch list, and click "done."
 (If this link does not work, please register with Morningstar.com--registration is free--or sign in if you're already a member, and try again.)
 This will allow you to save and monitor these holdings within our Portfolio Manager.